davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 #### Going Further

 What we have built is the core of a weather station!
 You can take this project further by adding barometric pressure readings using a sensor like the [BMP180](https://www.addicore.com/BMP180-Barometric-Pressure-Sensor-p/230.htm).
-This can help predict upcoming changes in the weather that are usually preceded by changes in are pressure.
+This can help predict upcoming changes in the weather that are usually preceded by changes in air pressure.

 It's no fun to have to look at your Serial Monitor all the time, so a great addition to the project would be to add a display.
-The [SD-1306](https://www.addicore.com/OLED-128x64-Monochrome-p/ad304.htm) display is a tiny, inexpensive OLED screen that works great with Arduino.
+The [SSD-1306](https://www.addicore.com/OLED-128x64-Monochrome-p/ad304.htm) display is a tiny, inexpensive OLED screen that works great with Arduino.
 A sample project that uses this display in a clock build is included in the resources provided alongside this course.
 Get one of the displays, play around with the sample project to get a feel for working with the display, then add it to this project to make a little desktop weather gadget.

 A weather station is not too effective at the "weather" part if it's a prototype on a breadboard connected to your computer.